 Shopping for a home is never easy, but it’s not even fun when you don’t have good credit.
-Poor-credit homebuyers often must face the prospect of acquiring an unexciting home with an unaffordable mortgage — unless you know about Federal Housing Administration (FHA) loans.
-An FHA home loan is the answer to all your bad-credit, home-buying woes, and here’s why.
+Poor-credit homebuyers often face the prospect of acquiring an unexciting home with an unaffordable mortgage — unless they know about Federal Housing Administration (FHA) loans.
+An FHA home loan answers all your bad credit, home-buying woes, and here’s why.

 The Basics of FHA Loans

-Before you can learn about FHA loans, you should spend some time understanding the FHA.
+Before learning about FHA loans, you should spend some time understanding the FHA.
 The Federal Housing Administration is a government agency formed in 1934 to combat poor housing and lending practices that endanger American families.
-Today, the FHA generates and enforces standards for construction and underwriting — and provides home loan insurance to homeowners who desperately need it.
+Today, the FHA generates and enforces construction and underwriting standards and provides home loan insurance to homeowners who desperately need it.

 Still, not everyone is promised access to an FHA mortgage.
-In fact, different lenders tend to set different qualifications, which means it might be more difficult to acquire an FHA loan from some institutions.
+Different lenders tend to set additional qualifications, which means acquiring an FHA loan from some institutions might be more difficult.
 You should consider shopping around for the loan that fits your lifestyle before you commit to a particular lender.
 Most importantly, you should know the following information before committing to an FHA loan.

-- There are no income limits.
-Lenders may set minimums for your income, but if you earn a high salary, you won’t be excluded from this FHA loan like you might be in other programs for first-time or low-income buyers.
+Lenders may set minimums for your income, but if you earn a high salary, you won’t be excluded from this FHA loan as you might be in other programs for first-time or low-income buyers.<

-- Your debt-to-income ratio should be reasonable.
-In general, you need to earn more than you owe on existing debts, but specifically, you should have a ratio of debt-to-income that is better than 31/43.
+In general, you need to earn more than you owe on existing debts, but specifically, you should have a debt-to-income ratio better than 31/43.

-- Credit scores are less important.
 Most FHA loan providers are exceedingly forgiving when it comes to credit.
-Your score can be as low as 580 and still allow you a small, 3.5 percent down payment; if you can make a larger down payment, your score can be even lower.
+Your score can be as low as 580 and still allow you a small, 3.5 percent down payment; your score can be even lower if you can make a larger down payment.

-- There are limits on borrowing amount.
-The limit for your FHA home loan is determined by house values in your area.
-You can’t get a mansion using an FHA mortgage, but you can find someplace to live.
+House values determine the limit for your FHA home loan in your area.
+You can’t get a mansion using an FHA mortgage but can find someplace to live.

 The Benefits of FHA Loans

 FHA loans aren’t ideal for every borrower.
 You might find that an FHA loan fails to provide enough to get you your dream home.
-However, for most new homebuyers, FHA loans are exceedingly attractive.
-Here’s why:
+However, for most new homebuyers, FHA loans are exceedingly attractive for the following reasons.

-- FHA loans make it easier to use gifts.
-Bafflingly, conventional loans require the majority of your down payment to come from your own funds if you pay less than 20 percent of the sale price.
+Bafflingly, conventional loans require the majority of your down payment to come from your funds if you pay less than 20 percent of the sale price.
 With FHA loans, any amount of your down payment can be a gift.

-- There is no prepayment penalty.
-If you try to refinance or sell your home before a certain period, conventional loan providers will hit you with fines — but FHA lenders won’t.
+Conventional loan providers will hit you with fines if you try to refinance or sell your home before a certain period, but FHA lenders won’t.

-- You can add home improvement loans to your FHA loan.
-The FHA 203k program helps you make necessary renovations to your home by bundling your mortgage and home improvement loans.
+The FHA 203k program helps you renovate your home by bundling your mortgage and home improvement loans.